Harari people: Language

 The Harari people speak the Harari language, an Ethiosemitic language referred to as Gey Sinan or Gēy Ritma ("Language of the City").
-It is closely related to the eastern Gurage languages and similar to Zay and Silt'e, all of whom are linked to the Semitisized Harla language.
+It is closely related to the eastern Gurage languages and similar to Zay and Silt'e, all of whom are linked to the Harla language.
 Old Harari already had many Arabic loanwords, proven by the ancient texts.
 Northern Somali dialects use Harari loanwords.
 The Zeila songs of thirteenth century origin, popular in Somaliland are considered to be using Old Harari.
 Historians states the language spoken by the Imams and Sultans of Adal would closely resemble contemporary Harari language.

 Modern Harari is influenced more by Oromo than Somali and the presence of Arabic is still there.
 After the eighteenth century Egyptian conquest of Harar, numerous loanwords were additionally borrowed from Egyptian Arabic.

 Gafat language, now extinct, was once spoken in the Blue Nile was related to a Harari dialect.
 Harari language has some form of correlation with Swahili and Maghrebi Arabic.
 Prior to Oromo encircling the Harar region, its postulated Harari speakers were in direct contact with Sidama, Afar and Somali.

+The first known Harari language dictionary in English was published by British traveler Henry Salt in 1814.

 The Harari language was historically written using the Arabic script and in characters known as "Harari secret script" of unknown origin.
 More recently in the 1990s, it has been transcribed with the Ge'ez script.
 Harari is also commonly written in Latin outside of Ethiopia.

 The 1994 Ethiopian census indicates that there were 21,757 Harari speakers.
 About 20,000 of these individuals were concentrated outside Harar, in Ethiopia's capital Addis Ababa.

 Most Harari people are bilingual in Amharic and Oromo, both of which are also Afro-Asiatic languages.
 According to the 1994 Ethiopian census, about 2,351 are monolingual, speaking only Harari.